What is anxiety?

 life, than face it and cause severe panic

-person avoids or dreads social situations to the point where it interferes
+person avoids or dreads social situations to the point where it interferes with

 comfortable talking with a counselor.
 What should I do?

-talking with someone from the Counseling Center, consider talking with someone
+comfortable talking with someone from the Counseling Center, consider talking

-you trust, such as a close friend, college master, RA, RHA, or faculty
+with someone you trust, such as a close friend, college master, RA, RHA, or faculty

-Center have very typical college concerns which have become burdensome.
-Also,
+the Counseling Center have very typical college concerns that have become

-seeking counseling is actually seen as a sign of strength, not weakness.
+burdensome.
+Seeking counseling is actually a sign of strength, not weakness.

-4. I think I have anxiety, or at least some
+3. I think I have anxiety, or at least some of

 professional help.
 What should I do?